Dream Within a Dream: Exploring Infinite Realms

 What does a dream within a dream mean spiritually?

-Spiritually, it's read as a signal of deep inner searching.
-Across traditions — Christian, Islamic, and Buddhist — nested dreams point to the soul working through a question that hasn't surfaced into conscious awareness yet.
+Across Christian, Islamic, and Buddhist traditions, nested dreams point to the soul working through a question that hasn't surfaced into conscious awareness yet.
 The inner dream layer is often considered the more spiritually loaded one.

 What does a dream within a dream mean spiritually for Christians?